getamna/Sikuli-Runner/README.md

 - Make sure all [Sikuli Prequisites](http://sikulix.com/quickstart/) are met (Java, GUI OS, Etc.)
 - Will take over your computer as it performs the actions and tests as defined
-- Still a works in progress.
-Runs locally on your computer.
+- Runs locally on your computer.
 There is a few seconds of delay between running testpasses

 ### Usage